tehcentr2014/dj-oc-app/README.md

     ```

 2. Access the application through the provided URL in your browser.
-3. Follow the on-screen instructions to enter keywords and generate product descriptions.
+3. Follow the on-screen instructions to enter keywords and generate blog ideas and descriptions.
-4. Click the "Create description" button to initiate the description generation process.
+4. Click the Blog Topic Generator button to initiate the blog ideas generation process.
-5. Wait for the application to generate the description based on the provided keywords.
+5. Wait for the application to generate the blog ideas based on the provided keywords.
-6. The generated description will be displayed on the interface.
+6. The generated blog ideas will be displayed on the interface.
+6. Delete or choise the blog idea to generate detaled blog description and its will be displayed on the interface.

 ### Acknowledgments
 - This project utilizes the OpenAI API for natural language processing.
-- Streamlit is used for creating the user interface.
+- HTML template for landing page: SeoGram – Free Multipage Bootstrap 4 Landing Page Website Template
+- HTML template for dashboard page: Sneat Dashboard PRO – Bootstrap 5 Template